jayantgulati/AWS-Multi-Tier-Architecture-using-Terraform/README.md

 6. Enter the access key ID and secret access key when prompted, and optionally set the default region.

 # Step 3: Initialize Terraform
 1. Install the terraform binary from the terraform official website (For windows).
-Download terraform as per your Operating system https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli
+Download terraform as per the Operating system

+   https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli

-2. Now copy and paste the binary in the project directory.
+3. Now copy and paste the binary in the project directory (For Windows OS only)
-3. Run the following command to fix any syntax issue
+4. Run the following command to fix any syntax issue

    `terraform fmt`
-4. Run the following command to initialize Terraform and download the required providers:
+5. Run the following command to initialize Terraform and download the required providers:

    `terraform init`

+# Step 6: Review and Validate the Configuration

+1. To preview the changes that Terraform will make, run:

+   `terraform plan`

+   Examine the output to ensure that the proposed infrastructure aligns with your expectations.

+# Step 7: Deploy the Infrastructure

+1. Deploy the infrastructure by running:

+   `terraform apply`

+   Terraform will present a summary of the changes to be applied.
+Type yes to confirm and initiate the deployment.
+2. Wait while Terraform provisions the infrastructure.
+This may take several minutes.

+# Step 8: Access the Application

+1. Once deployment is complete, Terraform will provide the DNS name of the Elastic Load Balancer (ELB).

+2. Copy the DNS name and paste it into your web browser.

+3. If everything is configured correctly, you should see the application running.

+# Step 9: Destroy the Infrastructure (Optional)

+To remove all resources created by Terraform, follow these steps:

+1. Navigate to the project directory in your terminal or command prompt.

+2. Run the following command to destroy the infrastructure:

+   `terraform destroy`

+3. Type yes to confirm and proceed with the destruction.